TAVR: Transcatheter Aortic Valve Replacement

 STS 3-star rating for isolated aortic valve replacement

-We were one of the select group of hospitals involved in early TAVR clinical trials in 2011 and have replaced over 1,800 aortic valves using TAVR.
+We were one of the select group of hospitals involved in early TAVR clinical trials in 2011 and have replaced more than 2,500 aortic valves using TAVR.
 We have also received a 3-star rating — the Society of Thoracic Surgeons' highest rating — for isolated aortic valve replacement.
+Patients needing valve replacement choose the Frankel Cardiovascular Center for TAVR because of our:

 • Excellent performance ratings: We received a score of high performing (the highest possible) for TAVR from U.S. News & World Report.
 The score is based on many factors, including patient experience, which is consistently ranked as excellent.